 CRIMINAL BACKGROUND CHECK: An extensive background check, including criminal history, Social Security check, and employment history, is required by all clinical affiliates.
 Further information will be provided when the student is accepted for admission to the Program.
 The student is responsible for the cost of this check.
 Any positive findings may be subject to review by the clinical affiliates and could prevent the student from completing clinical requirements.

 HEALTH REQUIREMENTS: Applicants who are accepted must provide copies of the following information prior to enrolling in MLT courses.
 Original documents will not be returned or copied.

-- Rubella titer indicating immunity or proof of two MMR immunizations received after the age of one year.
+- Mumps, Rubella and Rubeola: laboratory testing showing immunity or proof of two MMR immunizations received after the age of one year.
 Note that this vaccine may affect TB skin test results.

-- Varicella titer indicating immunity or proof of two varicella immunizations.
+- Varicella (chickenpox): titer indicating immunity or proof of two varicella immunizations.
 If you choose to have the vaccine, the vaccinations must be given at least one month apart.

 - Influenza: vaccination will be required on or after admission.

 LIABILITY INSURANCE: This is purchased at Rose State College at an estimated expense of $15.00 for the calendar year.
 Payment must be made to the Business Office after enrollment and prior to beginning class.

 CURRENT CPR CERTIFICATION: Current Basic Life Support Certification from the American Heart Association.
 All students will take CPR during orientation the first month of the program.
 A student will not be allowed to enroll unless CPR certification is current through the semester in which he/she is intending to enroll.